Create and Manage Compute Pools

 Immutable Fields

-The following fields cannot be modified after Compute Pool creation:
+The following fields should not be changed after Compute Pool creation:

-To change immutable fields, you must delete the existing Compute Pool and create a new one with the desired configuration.
+To change these fields, you must delete the existing Compute Pool and create a new one with the desired configuration.

 Prerequisites